Skip to content

 Decades of responsible energy generation

 Tenaska has been a good business neighbor in Fluvanna County for more than 20 years.
-We have built positive relationships and feel like a welcomed and valued member of the community.

-Since 2004, Tenaska Virginia Generating Station has operated in a safe and responsible manner, while also providing stable jobs and significant tax revenue to the county.
 The plant team collaborates with community leaders, first responders, schools and more, and we intend any new project in the area to continue our commitment to collaborating with and investing in this community.

 Why natural gas?